Regufe

-Regufe is a neighbourhood of the Portuguese city of Póvoa de Varzim.
-It is Regufe is located in the south part of Matriz/Mariadeira district.
-It has very different topologies and little development, mostly of residential nature.
+Regufe is a neighborhood of the Portuguese city of Póvoa de Varzim, located in the south part of Matriz / Mariadeira district.
+It has very different topologies and mostly residential development.

 Regufe is an ancient place: a former village around the town of Póvoa de Varzim.
 Regufe's name is of Suebi origin from Rekaufus: Rec + wulf (wolf).

 It was a farming and cattle area, but in its farms and woodlands, houses and buildings started being raised.
-In certain areas of the neighbourhood, mostly, in the border with Vila do Conde, this kind of living can still be seen.
+In certain areas of the neighborhood, mostly on the border with Vila do Conde, this kind of living can still be seen.

-Farol de Regufe (22 metres tall) is the symbol of the quarter; it is a metallic lighthouse painted red.
+Farol de Regufe (22 metres tall), a metallic lighthouse painted red, is the symbol of the quarter.